Tietoevry-Create/gh-actions-workshop/tasks/007/README.md

       echo "EOF" >> $GITHUB_OUTPUT
 ```

-You might have noticed it by now, but using camel-casing is the recommended way to name outputs, ids and just about anything when working with GitHub Actions.
+You might have noticed it by now, but using kebab-casing is the recommended way to name outputs, ids and just about anything when working with GitHub Actions.

 ## Job outputs